ZEISS/libczi/Src/libCZI/Doc/using_libCZI.markdown

 interfaces are: IStream, IOutputStream and IInputOutputStream. libCZI provides implementations for reading from a file and for writing to a file in the file-system.
 In addition, there is an experimental implementation for reading from an http(s)-server.
-This implementation is based on [libcurl](https://curl.se/libcurl/) and allows to read from a CZI-file which is located on a web-server.
+This implementation is based on [libcurl](https://curl.se/libcurl/) and allows reading from a CZI-file which is located on a web-server.

 For creating a stream object for reading, a class factory is provided (in the file libCZI_StreamsLib.h).